Ashrib/Ashrib/README.md

-- 👋 Hi, I’m MERN Stack Developer.
+- Hi there 👋 , I’m Asharib Ali.
-- 👀 I’m interested in Web & app development.
+ <h5>MERN-Stack Web Developer || JavaScript Lover</h5>
+ <h6>I am a MERN-stack web developer with passionated skills to develop web and problem-solving.
+Love to work on Javascript and React.</h6>

-- 🌱 I’m currently learning Flutter.
+<p> I’m currently learning Flutter.</p>
 - 📫 You can reach me on asharib920@gmail.com
 - ## ✉️ Find me on: